ChristianLempa/vscode-thedigitallife/README.md

 # vscode-thedigitallife
 Dark, Clean, Minimal VSCode Theme

-A Visual Studio Code theme built by Christian from The Digital Life
+A Visual Studio Code theme built by Christian from The Digital Life, updated!